pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/conceptual-map.md

 Matrices are deeply tied to linear transformations, so always consider matrix-related topics in the context of LT...

 - `M`: Matrices<br> _... extends from_ `V.M`
-    - `M.base`: General definition of matrix & specific interpretations
+    - `M.base`: General definition of matrix and specific interpretations
-    - `M.Op`: Matrix operations & their meaning w.r.t. vectors
+    - `M.Op`: Matrix operations and their meaning w.r.t. vectors
         - Matrix addition (_ordered sequence of multiple vector additions_)
         - Scalar product (_ordered sequence of the scaling of multiple vectors_)
         - Matrix multiplication (_ordered sequence of linear combinations of multiple vectors_)